-Info: Installations should be performed by gualified personnel, such as a licensed or certified electrician.
+Info: Installations should be performed by qualified personnel, such as a licensed or certified electrician.
 It is the installer's responsibility to determine which safety codes apply and to ensure that all applicable installation requirements are followed.
 Applicable installation codes vary depending on the specific location and application of the installation.

-CAUTION: Review the "Important Product Safety Information" on page ii and the "Important Battery Safety Instructions" on page iii before any installation.
+CAUTION: Review the "Important Product Safety Information" on pages ii-v before any installation.